jay15summer/jay15summer.github.io/_posts/2017-05-19-CK-OK-comparison.md

 * the sampling size and locations should affect the performance of CK a lot in real practice.

 A paper titled ["When Doesn't Cokriging Outperform Kriging"](https://arxiv.org/pdf/1507.08403.pdf) discussed the problem theoretically.
-The conclusion is that:
+The conclusions are
 * CK is identical to OK when the sampling locations of auxiliary variables is the same with or is a subset of locations where the response variable is observed.
 * CK might outperform OK when the auxiliary variable is observed at more locations than the response variable.

-The above conclusion is quite intuitive and not hard to understand.
-A case study using ``gstat`` package and the commonly used meuse data in R is conducted to validate the above conclusions.
+The above conclusions are quite intuitive and not hard to understand.
+A case study using ``gstat`` package with the commonly used "meuse" data in R is conducted to validate the above conclusions.

 (0).
 Select strongly correlated zinc (zn) and lead (pb) as response and covariate, respectively.
 {% highlight r %}